The Misanthrope: Stage productions

 The Misanthrope was first performed at the Stratford Festival in 1981.
 The most recent production ran from August 12 - October 29, 2011, at the Festival Theatre using the Richard Wilbur translation; Ben Carlson starred as Alceste and Sara Topham as Celimene.
 Brian Bedford was originally slated to direct and perform as Oronte but was forced to step down due to illness, so the production was directed instead by David Grindley.

+A new adaptation of the play by Martin Crimp starring Sandra Oh opened at the Lyttelton Theatre on 16 June 2026 and is due to run to 1 August 2026.

 Sequel

-In 1992, the playwright Jacques Rampal's sequel Célimène and the Cardinal was published, which - written in Alexandrians - continues the story of Célimène and Alceste 20 years later.
+In 1992, the playwright Jacques Rampal's sequel Célimène and the Cardinal was published, which – written in Alexandrians – continues the story of Célimène and Alceste 20 years later.
 The play received three Molière Awards, France's highest theatre prize, in 1993.
-Well-known actresses such as Ludmila Mikaël (1992-1993) and Claude Jade (2006) embodied Célimène on French stages.
+Well-known actresses such as Ludmila Mikaël (1992-1993) and Claude Jade (2006) played Célimène on French stages.
 The play has also been performed on English stages.